Xander-Morris/TinyLSM/README.md

 Arguments: `<port> <data_dir> <leader_url> <comma_separated_node_urls>`

-The first node is the leader.
+The first argument is the configured initial leader.
+A new leader is elected automatically if the current leader fails.
 Writes go to any node and are forwarded to the leader, which replicates to all followers and requires a majority to acknowledge before returning success.

 Once running, the REPL accepts the following commands: